-When it comes to conversions that happen offline, particularly in the contact center, many marketers are entirely flying blind, while others may have access to proxy metrics like click-to-call data.
+According to our recent Buyer Experience Report study, 31% of consumers say phone calls are their favorite way to contact an automotive business.
+When it comes to conversions that happen offline, particularly calls to dealership locations, many marketers are entirely flying blind, while others may have access to proxy metrics like click-to-call data.
 A click on the call button equals a conversion, right?
 Not exactly. it’s a guess, you know it’s a guess, and it’s messing up your attribution.

 If you don’t have data from every touchpoint in your customer journey, you’re probably blowing money on campaigns that aren’t really performing and your CPA calculation is going to be way off.
 In fact, we looked at survey data from over 500 marketers and found they’re overestimating their CPA by 46% on average!
 And with tightening digital marketing budgets, that’s not a great option.
 Thankfully, there are some fairly simple ways to use AI to get better visibility into your buying journey and accurately compute your true CPA and understand your ROAS.

 To fix this, first thing’s first, you have to be able to calculate your true CPA.
-That means you need to be able to account for all of your conversions driven by paid media, including the ones that happen in the contact center.
+That means you need to be able to account for all of your conversions driven by paid media, including the ones that happen over the phone at your dealership locations or service centers.

 In this example, you’re only tracking online conversions, meaning conversions that are completed entirely online through the website.
 So you’re spending $10,000 a month on ads and reporting 50 online conversions with that ad spend.
 This means you’d have a $200 CPA.
 That might seem high or low depending on your business, but let’s not get too caught up in the exact numbers.